nspcc-dev/neofs-spec/06-blockchain/03-audit.md

 func Put(rawAuditResult []byte)
 ```

-Put method stores stable marshalled \`DataAuditResult\` structure\.
-Can be invoked only by Inner Ring nodes\.
+Put method stores a stable marshalled \`DataAuditResult\` structure\.
+It can be invoked only by Inner Ring nodes\.

-Inner Ring nodes perform audit of the containers and produce \`DataAuditResult\` structures\.
-They are being stored in audit contract and used for settlements in later epochs\.
+Inner Ring nodes perform audit of containers and produce \`DataAuditResult\` structures\.
+They are stored in audit contract and used for settlements in later epochs\.

 ##### Update